exasol/sqlalchemy-exasol/doc/user_guide/configuration/engine_configuration.rst

         * To disable TLS encryption (not recommended), specify ``"n"`` or ``"no"``.

        The default is for TLS encryption to be enabled (``"y"``).
-For more information about TLS encryption, please see the :ref:`security` page.
+For more information about TLS encryption, please see :ref:`tls`.
    * - FINGERPRINT
      - .. code-block:: python

          query={
           "FINGERPRINT": "<fingerprint>"
          }
-     - An alternate to SSL certificate validation is to validate the connection via a fingerprint.
+     - An alternate to SSL certificate verification is to validate the connection via a fingerprint.

-        * By default, fingerprint validation is not active.
+        * By default, fingerprint verification is not active.
-        * To use fingerprint validation, provide your fingerprint value (i.e. "0ACD07D4E9CEEB122773A71B9C3BD01CE49FC99901DE7C0E0030C942805BA64C").
+        * To use fingerprint verification, provide your fingerprint value (i.e. "0ACD07D4E9CEEB122773A71B9C3BD01CE49FC99901DE7C0E0030C942805BA64C").

-       For more information about fingerprint validation, please see the :ref:`security` page.
+       For more information about fingerprint verification, please see :ref:`fingerprint_verification`.
    * - SSLCertificate
      - .. code-block:: python